 Patsy agreed to teach Gregory woodworking, seeing how he was interested in doing it.
 They started working on simple things and then eventually branched out to more complicated cuts and designs.
 Gregory was able to turn that initial interest into a full career, and even started selling his works to other people.

 His woodworking business grew across Texas and online too, especially when his official website and Facebook account allowed people to easily reach him for orders or even just to express their admiration of his works.
 Gregory’s woodwork products now range from intricate designs on crosses and unique designs on Texas Mesquite to custom pieces on different kinds of wood.
-But Gregory’s favorite pieces to make are those where he can really put his skills to work.
+But Gregory’s favorite pieces to make are those where he can put his skills to work.

 Gregory is also very active in joining art shows and festivals, and through Facebook, he often invites people to join him and see his work.
 So beyond being able to create something and showcase his talents as a woodworker, his interaction with his customers and family through his woodwork brings joy into his life.

 Indeed, Gregory’s life and woodworking career is a story that could inspire thousands of lives.
-Despite his condition, he was able to find his passion and use it to make the most out of it, including the benefits of income and of course, sense of pride and fulfilment.
+Despite his condition, he was able to find his passion and use it to make the most out of it, including the benefits of income and of course, sense of pride and fulfillment.
 His mom thinks the same way, too.

 And if safety is a concern, just always remember that following proper safety precautions and necessary guidance would go a long way in woodworking.
-In Gregory’s case, it’s his own focused mind and careful steps that allow him to stay safe while working on pieces, even when working with a powertool, his favorite scroll saw.
+In Gregory’s case, it’s his focused mind and careful steps that allow him to stay safe while working on pieces, even when working with a power tool, his favorite scroll saw.
 When we asked his mother if safety is a constant concern, this is what she said.